paldhous/ucb/2016/dataviz/md_raw/class7.md

 - `fda.csv` Data on warning letters sent to doctors by the U.S. Food and Drug Administration, because of problems in the way in which they ran clinical trials testing experimental treatments.
 Contains the following variables:
  - `name_last` `name_first` `name_middle` Doctor's last, first, and middle names.
  - `issued` Date letter was sent.
- - `office` Office with the FDA that sent the letter.
+ - `office` Office within the FDA that sent the letter.

 ### Reproducibility: Save your scripts